 - Seek formal approval of the enhanced plan from the EPA; - Agree an ex ante budget of eligible costs (based on the approved enhanced plan) with the Scheme regulator; - Develop a detailed site plan with detailed site drawings outlining how the various rehabilitation methodologies (the proposed PCAS) will be applied to Mountlucas Bog.
 This will take account of peat depths, topography, drainage and hydrological modelling.
-(See Figure 8.4 for an indicative view of the application of different rehabilitation methodologies); - Carry out a hydrology and drainage management assessment of the proposed enhanced rehabilitation measures;
+(See Figure 8.4 for an indicative view of the application of different rehabilitation methodologies); - A hydrology and drainage management assessment of the proposed enhanced rehabilitation measures was carried out;

-- Carry out a review of known archaeology and an archaeological impact assessment of the proposed rehabilitation.
-Incorporate the results of this assessment into the rehabilitation plan to minimise known archaeological disturbance, where possible; - Carry out a review of issues that may constrain rehabilitation such as known rights of way, turbary and existing land agreements (including the proposed Water Supply Project- Eastern and Midlands Region route). - Carry out an ecological appraisal of the potential impacts of the planned rehabilitation, if needed, such as the presence of sensitive ground-nesting bird breeding species (e.g. breeding waders) or larval webs of Marsh Fritillary butterfly, etc. The scheduling of rehabilitation operations will be adapted, as mitigation; and - Ensure all activities comply with the environmental protection requirements of the IPC Licence. - Carry out Appropriate Assessment of the Rehabilitation Plan.
-Incorporate any required mitigation measures from the AA in the plan for the delivery of rehabilitation and decommissioning across the site. - Track implementation and enforcement of the relevant IPC Licence conditions, the mitigation measures (AA) and other environmental control measures during the implantation of the rehabilitation plan.
+- A review of known archaeology and an archaeological impact assessment of the proposed rehabilitation was carried out.
+The results of this assessment into the rehabilitation plan to minimise known archaeological disturbance, were incorporated in the rehabilitation plan, where needed. - A review of issues that may constrain rehabilitation such as known rights of way, turbary and existing land agreements (including the proposed Water Supply Project- Eastern and Midlands Region route) was carried out and incorporated into the rehabilitation plan. - An ecological appraisal of the potential impacts of the planned rehabilitation such as the presence of sensitive ground-nesting bird breeding species (e.g. breeding waders) or larval webs of Marsh Fritillary butterfly, etc was carried out. - Ensure all activities comply with the environmental protection requirements of the IPC Licence. - Carry out Appropriate Assessment of the Rehabilitation Plan.
+(Note that an AA screening of Mountlucas has been carried out and the rehab plan has screened out at Stage 1). - See Mountlucas Bog Decommissioning and Rehabilitation Plan Addendum 1 for more details of the AA screening conclusion. - Track implementation and enforcement of the relevant IPC Licence conditions, the mitigation measures (AA) and other environmental control measures during the implantation of the rehabilitation plan.